2NMS/2NMS.github.io/README.md

 * Implemenation of Cisco tools : ISE, ACS, NCS, UCS, etc

-Furthermore we can do remote monitoring of your network from our datacenter:
+Furthermore we can do **remote monitoring** of your network from our NOC:

 * you will get a dedicated virtual server to run your network tools
 * pro-active monitoring and alerting is done remotely